Chart Color Schemes

 Clear Island Waters has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified six projects that may impact the region.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified six projects that could affect this region.
 Notable projects include Gold Coast Light Rail Stage 3 (Broadbeach South to Burleigh Heads), Merrimac Railway Station, Clear Island Waters Urban Village, and Cypress Central.
-The following list details those most relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.